How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Unclaimed Property Office:

-Contact the unclaimed property office for the state that was policy was purchased.
+Contact the unclaimed property office for the state where the policy was purchased.
 If a life insurance company cannot locate the beneficiaries of a life insurance policy, they are required by law to turn the death benefit over to the state the deceased lived in.
-Therefore, they may be a big help in finding your policy.
+They may be a big help in finding your policy.

 Veterans Administration: